Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Related work

 Our method introduces a lumbar spine segmentation method, achieving fine-grained segmentation of various VBs, IDs, and SC.
 We also integrate anatomical text insights for the first time, maximizing the use of existing annotated resources and generating additional anatomical knowledge to guide a more precise segmentation process.

-\subsection{Textual Insights for Medical Imaging Tasks}
+\subsection{Textual insights for medical imaging tasks}

-In the field of medical image analysis, Visual Language Models (VLMs) offer promising solutions by combining techniques from CV and NLP communities \citep{lu2024visual}.
-This section briefs their two core components.
+In the field of medical image segmentation, Visual Language Models (VLMs) offer promising solutions by combining techniques from the computer vision communities and the natural language processing communities \citep{lu2024visual}.
+This section briefs their two core components, i.e., \textit{text-guided medical image segmentation with VLMs}, and \textit{textual prompt engineering}.

-\textit{\textbf{Text-guided medical image segmentation.}} Inspired by the success of large models in language processing \citep{devlin2018bert, schick2024toolformer, singhal2023large, luddecke2022image}, VLMs have been applied to medical image segmentation \citep{li2023lvit, wang2022cris, park2022per,chen2024bi}.
+\textit{\textbf{Text-guided medical image segmentation with VLMs.}} Inspired by the success of large models in language processing \citep{devlin2019bert, yang2024harnessing, guo2025deepseek}, VLMs have been applied to medical image segmentation \citep{li2023lvit, chen2024bi,guo2024common,rahman2025text}.
 Challenges in medical images, such as indistinct boundaries and minimal grayscale variations, make the direct application of natural image models impractical.
-Text-guided segmentation aims for pixel-level alignment between images and prompts.
-Methods either use text insights for object recognition or fit cross-modal features through attention mechanisms \citep{zhang2024madapter, zhou2023text, feng2021encoder, hu2024lga, kim2022restr}.
-Works like LAVT, GRES, and PolyFormer have advanced alignment-based attention \citep{yang2022lavt, liu2023gres, liu2023polyformer}.
+Text-guided segmentation aims for pixel-level alignment between visual features and the textual prompts.
+Methods either use text insights for object recognition or fit cross-modal features through attention mechanisms \citep{zhang2024madapter, hu2024lga, huang2024adapting}.
+Works like STPNet, TAV-M, VCLIPSeg, and CausalCLIPSeg have advanced alignment-based attention \citep{shan2025stpnet,rahman2025text,li2024vclipseg,chen2024causalclipseg} to integrate text insights.